narogers/aleph-rest-api/README.md

 Once you have validated your keys you can cold boot the application.
 This will set up the directory structure for future deployments.

 ```
-cap production deploy:setup
+cap production deploy
 ```

-On your production server create or edit _shared/.env_ to fill in the values and initialize the application.
-At this point you can do a full deployment and follow the instructions above to wire it to your web server.
-Be sure to mount your application at _current/public/_ so that production pushes are seamless.
+On your production server create _shared/.env_ to fill in the values and initialize the application.
+Do another deploy which this time should succeed.
+If so continue by mounting the application on the web server.

 ```
 cap production deploy